Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How do I prepare for a mastoidectomy?

-Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+Your surgeon will talk to you about how to prepare for surgery.
+You may be told to not to eat or drink anything after midnight on the day of your surgery.
+Your surgeon will tell you what medicines to take or not take on the day of your surgery.
 If you have an ear infection, you may be given antibiotic medicine to take before your surgery.
 Before surgery, you may need blood tests, hearing tests, an x-ray, or a CT scan.

 What will happen during a mastoidectomy?

 - You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
-Your healthcare provider will make an incision behind your ear in the shape of a "C".
-He will use a small drill to remove part or all of your mastoid bone and air cells.
+Your surgeon will make an incision behind your ear in the shape of a "C".
+Your surgeon will use a small drill to remove part or all of your mastoid bone and air cells.
 The amount of bone and tissue that is removed depends on the size of the damaged area.
-Your healthcare provider will clean out the area with saline fluid.
+Your surgeon will clean out the area with saline fluid.

-- If your ear canal wall is removed, your healthcare provider may use a graft to rebuild it.
+- If your ear canal wall is removed, your surgeon may use a graft to rebuild it.
 The graft may be made of plastic or metal, taken from another area of your body, or taken from a donor.
 A graft may also be used to repair or replace your eardrum.
-Your healthcare provider will close your incision with stitches.
-He may place packing inside of your ear.
-He may also place a bandage over or around your ear.
+Your surgeon will close your incision with stitches.
+Your surgeon may place packing inside of your ear and may also place a bandage over or around your ear.
 The bandage will help keep your wound clean and dry and help prevent infection.

 What will happen after a mastoidectomy?